zdave-parity/jam-np/simple.md

 ### CE 133: Work-package submission

-Submission of a work-package from a builder to a guarantor assigned to the relevant core.
+Submission of a work-package from a builder to a guarantor.

+The second message should contain all the extrinsic data referenced by the work-package, formatted as in work-package bundles, which are defined in the Computation of Work Results section of the GP.

+Note that the content of imported segments _should not_ be sent; it is the responsibility of the receiving guarantor to fetch this data from the availability system.

 ```
 Core Index = u16